 “Over the past 30 years, a number of meta-analytical studies examining multiple play therapy studies have found play therapy to be effective with a wide variety of problematic issues.
 These studies demonstrated that children had improved prosocial behavior and decreased symptomatic behavior.”
 Cathy Malchiodi & David Crenshaw, 2014, p180.

-“Child-centred play therapy is a dynamic process of relating to children on their own term in developmentally appropriate ways that allows children to express themselves through their natural medium of communication play.
+“Child-centred play therapy is a dynamic process of relating to children on their own terms, in developmentally appropriate ways, that allows children to express themselves through their natural medium of communication play.
 Child-centred play therapy is the most thoroughly researched theoretical model in the field of play therapy, and the results are unequivocal in demonstrating the effectiveness of this approach with a wide variety of children’s problems and in time-limited settings involving intensive and short-term play therapy.”
 Landreth, 2012 p403